IROpany/shortcode-slider-posts-plugin/README.md

 To display slider posts on posts and fixed pages, please follow the steps below.

 1. Log in to the WordPress management dashboard.Activate the plug-in.
-2. 2.
-Go to the editing screen of the post or fixed page.

-Paste the short code "[custom_slider]" anywhere you like.
+2. Go to the editing screen of the post or fixed page.Paste the short code "[custom_slider]" anywhere you like.

 ## License